iamramakanthreddyk/fuelsync-new/docs/user-guide.md

 ---

-## 📄 OCR Receipt Processing
+## 📄 Uploads & Manual Processing

-### Uploading Receipts
+### Uploading Receipts or Entering Readings

 1. **Navigate to Upload Page**
-   - Click "Upload Receipt" from dashboard or sidebar
-   - Or use the quick action button
+   - Click "Upload Receipt" from dashboard or sidebar or use the quick action button

-2. **Select Receipt Image**
+2. **Select File or Enter Data**
-   - Click "Choose File" or drag & drop
+   - Click "Choose File" or drag & drop a receipt image (optional)
+   - Or use the manual entry form to record meter readings or sale details
-   - Supported formats: JPG, PNG, JPEG (Max 10MB)
+   - Supported file formats: JPG, PNG, JPEG (Max 10MB)
-   - Ensure receipt is clear and readable

-3. **Upload Process**
+3. **Submit**
-   - Click "Upload Receipt"
+   - Click "Submit" to save the upload or reading
-   - Wait for processing (usually 10-30 seconds)
-   - Review extracted data for accuracy
+   - If you provided a file, it will be stored; processing is manual or via device integration

 4. **Verify & Edit Data**
-   - Check extracted amount, litres, and fuel type
+   - Confirm amount, litres, and fuel type are correct
-   - Edit any incorrect information
+   - Edit any incorrect information and save
-   - Save changes if needed

 ### Upload Status Types

-- **🟡 Processing**: OCR is analyzing your receipt
+- **🟢 Pending**: Upload received and awaiting manual review or device processing
-- **🟢 Success**: Data extracted successfully
+- **✅ Processed**: Data confirmed and saved
 - **🔴 Failed**: Upload failed (try again or contact support)

 ### Best Practices

-✅ **Good Receipt Quality**:
+✅ **Good Receipt Quality** (if uploading images):
 - Clear, well-lit photos
 - All text visible and readable
 - Minimal shadows or glare